 “The Confluence Project is an initiative to reclaim, transform and reimagine seven places along the historic Columbia River Basin, through permanent art installations by Maya Linn.”
 Today, you will visit one of those sites, the Cedar Circle.
 Perched on a cliff 160 feet above the mouth of the Columbia River, the Lewis and Clark Interpretive Center recounts the story of their perilous journey.
-There are interaction exhibits for your experiential tour.
+There are interactive exhibits for your experiential tour.
 Lunch will be at a restaurant located on the Ilwaco Pier….not only great food, but an opportunity for shopping in the galleries and boutique stores located within walking distance.
-Joining you after lunch, Mr. Jim Sayce, a member of the Washington State Historical Society, will be your guide and narrator as your traverse the Disovery Trail from Ilwaco to the Long Beach.
-Your farewell dinner will begin with a horse or wagon ride to a hidden beach where you will be treated to a catered steak BBQ.
+Joining you after lunch, Mr. Jim Sayce, a member of the Washington State Historical Society, will be your guide and narrator as your traverse the Discovery Trail from Ilwaco to the Long Beach.
+Your farewell dinner will begin with a ride on a golf cart to a private outside dining area….and a Farm to Fork dinner awaits you.

 Day Three – Their Winter Fort

 Upon leaving the Peninsula, you will cross the bridge that when built, the naysayers said, “no one will ever use it!” or “the bridge to nowhere!”
-Today however, it is the link between the two States, Washington and Oregon.
-Climbing to the top of the Astoria Column, your view is spellbinding!
-Then the visit to the winter fort of the Corps will be mind boggling…how did all those people live in such quarters for such a long period of time?
-Why is the roof slanted the way it is?
+Today, however, it is the link between the two States, Washington and Oregon.
+Climbing t, the top of the Astoria Column, your view is spellbinding!
+Then the visit to the winter fort of the Corps will be mind-boggling…how did all those people live in such quarters for such a long period of time?
+Why is the roof slanting the way it is?
 Where did they get their fresh water?
 What did they eat?
 Who were the Chinookan speaking people?
 These questions and more will be answered during your visit.

 For more information, or to book your group on this tour please contact Ragan Myers.